-A fracture to the lateral, medial or posterior malleoli or bony parts on the outside and inside of the ankle respectively is known as Pott's fracture.
-It is often caused in the same way as an ankle sprain so can be difficult to tell apart initially.
+The mechanism of injury is the same as an ankle sprain.
+As a result, it may be difficult to tell apart initially.
 Lateral ankle sprains are more common and so fractures to the lateral malleoli also tend to occur more frequently.

 Treatment of Pott’s fracture

 If you suspect you may have a broken ankle then seek medical attention immediately.
 Depending on how bad your fracture is, you may require surgery to fix the bones together which may have moved.

 Spiral fractures of the lateral malleolus and posterior malleolus do not usually require fixation and are treated without surgery.

 Lateral malleolar fractures and hairline medial malleolar fractures could become unstable.
 Therefore, they are usually immobilized with a plaster cast from the knee downwards for 6 weeks.

 Treat less severe fractures with an ankle brace or walking boot.

 Once your fracture has healed begin a full ankle rehabilitation program.